European Union Studies (MA)

 EU Seminar series

-Alongside the regular study programme, students of the specialisation in European Union Studies also attend EU seminars with practitioners from various backgrounds.
+Alongside the regular study programme, students of the European Union Studies also attend EU seminars with practitioners from various backgrounds.
 This is a great opportunity to learn more about the current challenges the European Union is facing and to become familiar with the day-to-day work of European institutions.
-Recent speakers have included Roberta Metsola, President of the European Parliament, and Jaap de Hoop Scheffer, formerly the Secretary General of NATO (2004-09) and Dutch Minister of Foreign Affairs (2002-03).
+Recent speakers have included Roberta Metsola, former President of the European Parliament, and Jaap de Hoop Scheffer, formerly the Secretary General of NATO (2004-09) and Dutch Minister of Foreign Affairs (2002-03).
 Learn more about the EU seminar series.

 What are your career prospects?